Things To Do

 Explore local food markets

-A vibrant market offering fresh produce, local cheeses, and street food like empanadas.
+Local market offering fresh produce, tropical fruits, cheeses, and ready to eat snacks like patacones and empanadas.

 Climate Guide